-Canada has moved up one place in the ranking of the G7 nations from fourth to third, but this is with a five-point drop on their overall Index score from 76 in 2018-19 to 71 in 71 in 2023-24.
+Canada retains its position of fourth place amongst the ranking of the G7 countries, but this is with a five-point drop on their Index score from 76 in 2018-19, to 71 in 2023-24.

 This further cements the downward trend we have observed since 2020.
 It's impossible not to draw parallels with their North American cousins, the USA, when considering what might be behind this drop.
 But what we do know is that it is unlikely to be a single driver, more a complex set of interconnecting influences and circumstances.